In addition to the digital and analog inputs, the roboRIO also offers several methods of serial communication with peripheral devices.

-The roboRIO supports four basic types of serial communications:
+The roboRIO supports many basic types of serial communications:

 To communicate to peripheral devices over I2C, each pin should be wired to its corresponding pin on the device.
 I2C allows users to wire a “chain” of slave devices to a single port, so long as those devices have separate IDs set.